 We are proud to say we have the largest known virtual autism/cannabis community of this kind on social media!
 Two years later, Whole Plant Access for Autism became a non-profit, hoping to continue helping others on their own journeys and writing their own success stories.

 Meet the Founders

-After working in the lab for 10 years, Rhonda choose to leave her position as QCM and work part time in order to spend more time with her daughter who needed more support.
+After working in the lab for 10 years, Rhonda decided to leave her position as QCM and work part-time in order to spend more time with her daughter who needed more support.
 When it came time to consider medicating her child, she knew that pharmaceuticals with their side effects were not going to be an option.
-So, she began to research alternative biomedical options, and being in California, cannabis came up as a suggestion by another family.
+So, she began to research alternative biomedical options and being in California, cannabis came up as a suggestion by another family.
 In January 2016, she got a recommendation from a doctor for her daughter and was amazed by the results.

 Jenni is the mother of three adult/teen sons on the Autism spectrum.
 She is originally from Wisconsin and now lives in Southern California.
 Jenni and her husband jumped at the chance to move to a medicinally-legal alternative botanical state in order to try the treatment on her middle son, Nate, who had an extremely difficult time managing severely aggressive and self-injurious behaviors with traditional pharmaceuticals.

 This type of treatment was the only option left to try in the family’s pursuit to keep him safe and out of alternative placement.
 Thankfully it has been a huge success in not only reducing these behaviors almost to the point of complete elimination but in the total removal of psychotropic pharmaceuticals as well.
 At one point, Nate was taking 18 pills every single day, including extremely heavy doses of Benzodiazepines.
 Now he only uses a natural plant with far greater success and continues to happily reside in his family home.
 Jenni now helps other families write their own success stories with medicinal botanicals and specializes in helping those with extreme behaviors.